Raghav0005/AIcruiter/README.md

 Run the app with `python app.py` or `python3 app.py`, whichever one suits your environment the most.

-3. View results in the generated reports folder

 ## Dependencies
-Please see dependencies specified in `requirements.txt`
+Please see dependencies specified in `requirements.txt`.